 I cried happy tears when I found my tall bookcases still standing, keeping most of my cookbook collection above the flood line, relinquishing only the two lower shelves to the water.

-Four weeks since Harvey made landfall the entire ground floor of our home is gutted to the bare bones and drying out the moldy wetness that ate into its frame and foundation for more than 12 days.
-We lost about 50% of our belongings.
-Some of our neighbors lost way more than that.
+We lost about 50% of our belongings, including 3 cars.
+Many of our neighbors lost way more than that.
 Most of our neighbors are homeowners.
-As tenants, at least we don’t have to face the rebuilding.
-But we do need a place to call home again.
+As tenants, at least we didn’t have to face the rebuilding.

 Written by Francine Spiering (firstname.lastname@example.org)